 For years, the LSA was also a mainstay of social activity in town after the main clubhouse was built in 1965, according longtime member Peter Scolforo.

 "We had monthly dinner-dances, a big clam bake and steak roast in August.
-It was a fun place to be," Scolforo said.

 In recent years, the LSA has become more involved in hunter safety, firearms and archery courses, along with skeet, target shooting and other traditional activities, according Polastri.